A Pure Demand Operational Semantics with Applications to Program Analysis: Soundness

-Concretely we add a cache $\cachef = [\la \stk_0,\cachef_0,\cachel_0,\expr_0\ra \mapsto \reval_0, \dots]$ to each proof node to cache function lookups, and a cache $\cachel = [\la \stk,\cachef,\cachel,\expr\ra \mapsto (\reval,\ev)]$ to cache the local argument lookup, and the judgement form in this new cached chaining system will be $\stk, \cachef, \cachel \vdashcc \expr \steps \reval$.
-In order to get a strong enough induction invariant for direct proofs the caches also need to cache previous cache states; in the above form it can be seen that we are precisely capturing other judgements in the cache.
-We do not need to cache non-local arguments because we will include these local argument caches in our function closures, and so $\cachel$ will either be a singleton list or an empty list (the latter for when we are at the top of the program).
-The $\cachel$ also needs to remember the function parameter $\ev$ along with the result $\reval$.
+We do not need to cache non-local arguments because we will include these local argument caches in our function closures, so $\cachel$ will either be a singleton list or an empty list (the latter for when we are at the top of the program). $\cachel$ also needs to remember the function parameter $\ev$ along with the result $\reval$.
 We additionally need to add $\cachef$ and $\cachel$ to the closures so they are now of the form $(\gtfun\ \ev \gtarrow \expr)^{\stk,\cachef,\cachel}$.
-The intuition is the function cache will cache lookups $\stk_i \vdashc \expr_i \steps \reval_i$ so they don't need to be repeated in the \ruleref{Var} rule, and similarly local argument lookup $\stk \vdashc \expr_0' \steps \reval$ will be cached.
-The function cache we represent as a list and not a set of mappings because the rules invariably put the cached items with the innermost static scope at front, next-innermost next, etc.
+The intuition is the function cache will cache lookups $\stk_i \vdashc \expr_i \steps \reval_i$ so they don't need to be repeated in the \ruleref{Var} rule, and similarly the local argument lookup $\stk \vdashc \expr_0' \steps \reval$ will be cached.
+The function cache we represent as a list and not a set of mappings because the rules invariably put the cached items with the innermost static scope at the front, next-innermost next, etc.

-\begin{definition}$\stk, \cachef, \cachel \vdashcc \expr \steps \reval$ is defined by the rules of Figure \ref{fig_steps_caching}. \end{definition} Observe that only the \ruleref{Application} rule adds items to the cache mappings and it adds the lookup of the function and argument that we just performed.
-So it is indeed just a cache.
-We write $\lC_{0\leq i \leq m} [X_i]$ as shorthand for $[X_0,\ldots, X_m]$.
+\begin{definition}$\stk, \cachef, \cachel \vdashcc \expr \steps \reval$ is defined by the rules of Figure \ref{fig_steps_caching}. \end{definition} Observe that only the \ruleref{Application} rule adds items to the cache mappings, and it adds the lookup of the function and argument that we just performed.
+So, it is indeed just a cache recording previously-proved things.
+We write $\lC_{0\leq i \leq m} [X_i]$ as a shorthand for $[X_0,\ldots, X_m]$.

-This system is nearly identical to the previous one but rather than repeating the exact same function lookups deeper in the proof we simply cache them.
+This system is nearly identical to the previous one but rather than repeating the exact same function lookups deeper in the proof we simply cache them, and look up in the cache rather than repeat the sub-proof.

-All of the proof systems are deterministic; we in particular need the fact that $\vdashc$ is deterministic in the Lemma below.
+All of the proof systems are deterministic; we in particular need the fact that $\vdashc$ is deterministic in the lemma below.
 The proof is direct by induction.

 \begin{lemma} $\vdash$, $\vdashc$, $\vdashcc$, and $\vdashe$ are all deterministic: given $\expr$ and all the assumptions to the left of the turnstile, there is at most one proof tree that can be constructed. \end{lemma}